- Sometimes, we aren’t sexually attracted to our partners from the get-go—and it can cause us to worry about our overall connection.

-- While it might be worrisome, the lack of a physical connection isn’t necessarily a red flag; instead, it can take time for one to develop this attraction as they get to know the other individual better.
+- While it might be worrisome, the lack of a physical connection isn’t necessarily a dealbreaker; instead, it can take time for someone to feel sexually attracted as they get to know their partner better.

-- It’s important to focus on the mental and emotional connection, as this can lead one into progressing their feelings and building a solid foundation for their relationship.
+- It’s important to focus on the mental and emotional connection first, as this can lead one to progress their feelings and build a solid foundation for their relationship.

-A few years back, I remember reading a Humans of New York post on Facebook, in which a man explained complicated feelings for his girlfriend.
-If you aren’t familiar with Humans of New York, it’s a photoblog that provides its audience with a glimpse into the lives of passersby in New York City—each post featuring a picture of and quote from the subject.
-This particular subject’s face was not shown; instead, the picture was a close-up of his entangled hands.
+A few years back, I saw a Facebook post by Humans of New York (a photoblog), in which a man explained complicated feelings for his girlfriend.
+His face was not shown; instead, the picture was a close-up of his entangled hands.
 The man revealed how torn he was in his new relationship.
 He explained that he was smitten and intrigued by his girlfriend, he loved and adored her—but he just wasn’t sexually attracted to her.
 And he wrestled with whether or not this was a dealbreaker.
-While this topic isn’t widely discussed, it is a topic of concern for many, as these circumstances beg important questions like: Where does my relationship stand?
-Can this sexual attraction develop over time?
-Is there hope for us?

 Here’s the thing: love doesn’t always start with a physical connection.
-Sure, we hear those stories about people being pulled together like magnets when they first meet, unable to keep their hands off each other—but this isn’t the case for every couple.
+Sure, we hear stories about people being pulled together like magnets when they first meet, unable to keep their hands off each other—but this isn’t the case for every couple.
 Instead, it can take time to develop this physical attraction, as you get to know each other mentally and emotionally first.
-Caleb Backe, Health and Wellness Expert at Maple Holistics, explains:
+Caleb Backe, Health and Wellness Expert, explains:

 “When people speak about the spark or clicking with somebody, they’re not necessarily talking about a physical attraction, but a mental one.
 Similarly, the way you feel about someone can have nothing to do with their appearance.
 A classic case of this would be online relationships—nothing says you can’t fall in love with someone’s personality without having any idea what they look like.